 To provide assistance for tuition to students from other nations of the Western Hemisphere (other than Cuba).
 Contact the Student Financial Aid Office at your institution for an application.

-Research Assistants and Teaching Assistants Waiver
+Research Assistants and Teacher Teaching Assistant Waiver

 To permit an individual employed at least half time by a public institution of higher education as a research or teaching assistant to enroll in public institutions in Texas while paying the resident tuition rate.